MajesticFalcon/Optimizing-CPE-Deployments/Phase 10.md

 ![Netbox Clink](/img/phase_10_c_link.PNG)

-Replace "root" with your username and now you should be able to download configuration files from the device page like below.
+Replace the first "-" with your Gitlab server and "root" with your username and now you should be able to download configuration files from the device page like below.

 ![Netbox Clink](/img/phase_10_download.PNG)